-We’re joined once more by Dr. Vern Poythress.
+We’re joined again by Dr. Vern Poythress.
 He has degrees from Cambridge and Harvard and Caltech, and of course Westminster Theological Seminary, where you now work and live.
-A genius, a New Testament scholar, a mathematician, a man who can talk on just about anything.
+A New Testament scholar, a mathematician, a man who can talk on just about anything.
 And we are talking about your book, Chance and the Sovereignty of God: A God-Centered Approach to Probability and Random Events, published in 2014.

 Yesterday we talked about coin tosses.
 Today I want you to explain, without going into too much of the detail: Why are casinos confident of making a profit off the gambling?
 You explain the math in the book, but for us here, in 5 minutes, explain why casinos don’t lose money in the end.